autosoft-dev/code-bert/README.md

 -----------

-Assuming that model is downloaded and ready, you can run the following command to analyze one file or a directory containing a bunch of files
+You can run the following command to analyze one file or a directory containing a bunch of files

 ```
 usage: run_pipeline [-h] [-f FILE_NAME] [-r RECURSIVE] [-m]